-The Program to End Modern Slavery (PEMS) is pioneering approaches to combat human trafficking by combining cutting-edge research with targeted programming in order to rigorously test prevalence research methods and the effectiveness of human trafficking interventions.
+The Program to End Modern Slavery (PEMS) is pioneering approaches to combat human trafficking by combining cutting-edge research with targeted programming to rigorously test prevalence research methods and the effectiveness of human trafficking interventions.

-Programs and Research
+Current Programs and Research

 The Freedom Fund received a $7 million award in 2019 to reduce the prevalence of domestic servitude among women and girls in Ethiopia and in the migration corridor to the Middle East.
 The Freedom Fund is working with local organizations and government stakeholders in Addis Ababa and Amhara.